immutant/lein-immutant/README.md

   can also be any recent build number from http://torquebox.org/2x/builds/.

-* `lein immutant list-installs` - Lists currently installed versions of Immutant.
+* `lein immutant list [--installs]` - Lists deployments or Immutant installs.
+If called with no options, lists deployed applications.
+If given `--installs` (or `-i`), lists installed versions of immutant instead.
+When listing deploymens, it will only list disk-based ones, and won't list anything deployed via the JBoss CLI or management interface.

 * `lein immutant env [key]` - prints out information about the Immutant environment.
 It currently only displays the path to the